ene-h/Ken3S/src/site/notes/Matchups/Necro.md

 - Has a lot of bad hitboxes, so make sure to buffer double [[General stuff/Terminology#Quarter Circle\|QCF]] after crouch / stand MP in case you stuff something
 - You can cross though his quick-stand with a dash
 - After Necro throws you in the corner and juggles with MP, if he dashes you can LP DP, it's fake
+- If you block denji, you can mash sweep while holding downback, it will punish no matter how many hits the denji will do

 > [!danger]- Raw SA3 punish
 > HP (also on hit) (watch for range)